-Dry tattooing is the most precise and intense form of skin needling available in the market.
+Dry tattooing is the most precise and intense form of skin needling available on the market.
 It involves a similar procedure to tattoo’ing, however we do not use pigments.
-During the healing process the skin remodels its damaged structure.
+During the healing process the skin remodels it’s damaged structure.
 Using the same principles as micro needling, the different needle configurations available create evenly distributed micro-injuries on the damaged skin for blood to come into the treated area.
 This blood brings nutrients, oxygen and growth hormones, essentially new life to the damaged skin, resulting in the growth of healthy new collagen.

 It is a natural method that helps to relax, fill and fade scars and stretch marks.
 It also helps improve skin discolouration and texture.

 With Dry Tattooing we can isolate scars, wrinkles and stretch marks to induce collagen production only where it is needed.
 By isolating the scar tissue we can achieve faster results than with any other micro needling treatment.
 Areas that are not affected are not treated.
 Treatment times can be surprisingly quick, and numbing cream is used before and during the treatment, so pain is not something you need to worry about.

 Dry Tattooing has been known within the medical community for almost 30 years as MCA and is used by dermatologists and breast cancer nurses to improve scarring.

 Active Keloid Scars.
 They are raised and grow outside the boundary of the original scar tissue forming smooth, hard growths called keloids.
 Not all raised scars are keloid, hypertrophic scars are also raised but stay within the boundary of the original wound.
 Active keloids are still growing, inactive keloids have not grown for more than a year and the centre of the scar has become a more normal skin colour.